Skip to main content

 Data You Can Send

 The Local Encoder process starts when you upload a column-based file containing your customer records to an input location that you own and control.
 Each row of the file should contain the identifiers you want to have translated into your desired output.
-For Onboarding use cases, you can also include segment data which will be used to create fields and segments in your LiveRamp platform.
+For Activation use cases, you can also include segment data which will be used to create fields and segments in your LiveRamp platform.

 Supported identifier fields for translation to RampIDs: